glensk/phonon-lifetimes/README.md

 __How to use by example:__
 cd example_TiN
 tar -xf POSITIONs.tar.bzip2
 ../phonon-lifetimes/phonon_lifetimes.py -fftpy -atoms 216 -ps -v --peaks 2 -dt 1 -sc 3 -a 4.24 -pd -write_ps_fitted -write_full_ps -write_smooth_in

 __where__:
+ * python phonon-lifetimes.py -h to see explanation of available optionns
  * sc defines the supercell
  * atoms defines the number of atoms in the cell
  * dt is the timestep in fs
  * a is the lattice constant
  * ...

-see other options:
-python phonon-lifetimes.py -h

 plot corresponding powerspectra e.g. using xmgrace: